rshaju/CompBioProject/README.md

 5. Click Set and then Confirm Threshold selection
 6. Count Cells using Analyze Particles
     - Analyze -> Analyze Particles
-7. Save Ouput tables as .txt files
+7. Save Results Table and Summary table as .txt files

 #####Recommend Settings for Analyze Particles
     Neurons